RECYCLING LOCALLY - ways you can contribute - do your part

 THIS PROGRAM IS AVAILABLE FOR HANCOCK COUNTY RESIDENTS ONLY!!

-SORRY ABSOLUTELY NO BUSINESS!!
+SORRY ABSOLUTELY

 *Helpful Note: Latex paints may be dried out and placed into regular trash to be disposed at a sanitary landfill.